msgpo/BetterFirefox/README.md

 * NoScript / uMatrix or uBlock's function could be adopted (or ask/work directly with the developers) to implement it directly since all of the extensions are today 'a must'.
 Tor Browser showed how it could look, with security sliders and options for 'advanced users'.
 * Firefox now stores site data in a `storage` folder in the profile, yet has no way for the user to delete this data.
 Never store data across sessions without having functionality for the user to delete this data.
 * Unlike competing browsers, the [64-bit version of Firefox uses *massively* more RAM than the 32-bit version](http://www.ghacks.net/2016/01/03/32-bit-vs-64-bit-browsers-which-version-has-the-edge/).
 Fix this.
+* Full support for DirectX 11/12 on Windows to take advantage of graphics acceleration.
+* Full support for HTTP/2.
+* Support for MSE/DASH video streaming and more advanced handling of media files.
+* Bring back XUL/XBL as our main UI and interface language and find a workaround so that extensions with binary (XPCOM) components can co-exist with WebExtensions.

 ## What is good?